-HEAD MicroGel Radical - The Most Versatile Tennis Racquet
+HEAD MicroGel Radical - The Most Versatile Tennis Racket

 - HEAD PEDIGREE: Born out of revolutionizing how we...

 - GRAPHITE COMPOSITE: When combined with carbon...

 - DIMENSIONS: Frame Weight: 312 g / 11 oz, Head Size...

-The HEAD brand has been a preferred choice for professionals and beginners alike when it comes to fantastic tennis racquets.
+The HEAD brand has been a preferred choice for professionals and beginners alike regarding fantastic tennis rackets.
 Most of their models are pretty versatile in performance, regardless of your type of game.

 Intermediate players will appreciate the impact distribution that will remain the same until their strength increases, and they need a sturdier model.

 - Not the best option for powerful shots

 Wilson Hyper Hammer 5.3 - The Best Racket for Power

 - Wilson Hyper Hammer 5.3 Adult Recreational Tennis...